-This article was written by Kim Grveles and Sumner Matteson and was originally published in our print newsletter
+This article was written by Kim Grveles and Sumner Matteson and was originally published in our print newsletter.

-One of the most important events in the life of a migratory bird is migration – the pilgrimage between its winter and summer homes.
+One of the most important events in the life of a migratory bird is migration – the pilgrimage between its winter and summer homes, and then back again.
 This is a period of great vulnerability, a time when birds experience their highest mortality rates.
 Finding suitable habitat along the way is paramount to survival for most species because their migration occurs in steps rather than in one fell swoop.
 These habitat patches, called “stopover” sites, provide migrants with appropriate cover in which to rest, refuel, and seek protection from predators and inclement weather before moving on to the next leg of the journey.
 A diversity of wetland community types provides essential stopover habitats for members of every bird group in Wisconsin.

 Shallow emergent marshes (<1.6 ft deep) with adjacent exposed mudflat areas are important to migrant dabbling ducks (e.g., American Wigeon, Mallard, American Black Duck, Blue-winged Teal, and Northern Pintail).
 With increasing water depth (1.6-5 ft), the plant community gradually shifts to a mosaic of emergent, floating, and submersed plants that are favored by diving Ring-necked Ducks, Lesser Scaup, geese, and swans.
 Wild rice stands with the right water depth serve as valuable stopover habitat for Wood Duck, Mallard, Redhead, Canvasback, and other migrant waterfowl.
 Additional priority stopover habitats for waterfowl include seasonally flooded basins (1-10 acres) in agricultural fields as well as hard water inland lakes and flowages greater than five acres in size.